 The MAT Master of Arts in Teaching, Track II is a graduate program designed for Pre-K-12 licensed art teachers who currently hold an undergraduate degree in art education and are interested in obtaining a graduate art education degree for further professional development.
 The MAT for licensed art teachers, is a 30-credit program consisting of graduate art education courses, approved AVT 500 level graduate studio art courses, education courses and a capstone project.

 Art Education Licensure Certificate (AELC)

-The Art Education Licensure Certificate (AELC) is a post-baccalaureate program designed for those who currently hold an undergraduate degree in art-related fields along with those who want a more immediate entrance into the art teaching profession.
-The ‘licensure only’ program will result in preK-12 art certification by the Commonwealth of Virginia.
+The Art Education Licensure Certificate (AELC) is a post-baccalaureate program designed for those who currently hold an undergraduate and/or a graduate degree in an art-related field and want a more immediate entrance into the art teaching profession.
+The ‘licensure only’ program will result in PK-12 art certification by the Commonwealth of Virginia.
 The AELC is a 21-credit program consisting of graduate art education courses, art endorsements, and a student teaching internship and seminar.
-There is a Master of Arts in teaching graduate degree option with an additional 9 credits.
-Provide official score for the Praxis Core Exam.
-Please review qualifying rest substitutes through College of Education and Human Development.
+Applicants are required to provide an official Praxis Core Exam score and should also review College of Education and Human Development requirements.